 You will be interviewed by staff who work within the Secondary Teacher Education Partnership which includes Marjon lecturing staff and teachers from our partner schools.
 Questions will explore your communication skills, subject knowledge, awareness of teaching and learning and commitment to equal opportunities.
-The interviewing tutors will also be keen to find out details of your prior experience of teaching, and any involvement with young people, particularly in the 11-18 age range.

 1. Presentation activity: Candidates will be expected to plan and deliver a 10 minute presentation with the following title: Why is my specialist secondary subject taught in schools and how can I engage and motivate learners in the subject.
 A laptop and projector will be available if required.

 2. Subject Knowledge assessments – you will be asked to discuss your strengths in your subject and may bring a portfolio to demonstrate your engagement in your subject if you wish.

 Literacy and Numeracy AssessmentDuring the day you will be given a task to assess your ability to read, understand and provide a response to a written article.
 You will be expected to critically discuss the arguments presented within the article (click on the title to access), ‘Research schools: What are they and why do they exist?’
 (Schools Week, 26th September 2017).